Content from Introduction to Genome Annotation

 -x helixer_cds.fa

 As you may have noticed, the number of mRNA and gene features are the same.
 This is because isoforms aren’t predicted by Helixer and you only have one transcript per gene.
-Exons are indetified with high confidence and alternative isoforms are usually collapsed into a single gene model.
+Exons are identified with high confidence and alternative isoforms are usually collapsed into a single gene model.
 This is one of the known limitations of Helixer.

 Key Points